Bjelovar: Origin of the city

-The foundation and beginning of the construction of Bjelovar dates back to 1756, when the land was purchased and a permit was issued for the purchase of building materials, and the construction was led by Baron Philipp Lewin von Beck.
-From the very beginning, the city was conceived as the center of the regiments of the Varaždin Generalate, and in accordance with the military function, the construction of military facilities and the settlement of the military population first began.
-As well as the resettlement of many Czech and Croatian peasants as workforce on the new fort.
-The exception is the block on the square where the parish church of St. Teresa of Avila (now the Cathedral of St. Teresa of Avila) and the Piarist monastery and school.
-Two Piarist monks, brothers Hubert and Ignac Diviš, came to Bjelovar in 1761 and opened the first public school on the Đurđevac side of town.
-By the decision of Maria Theresa on the construction of a new church, which was completed in 1772, the parish of Bjelovar was established, which until 1790 managed by Piarists.
-In 1771, Empress Maria Theresa confirmed Bjelovar's status as a privileged Krajina city, i.e. a military community, which resulted in demographic and significant economic growth.
-This trend continued at the beginning of the 19th century when the city began to expand beyond its original borders.
-And with time it became the administrative centre of the Bjelovar-Križevci county.
+The foundation of Bjelovar and the beginning of its construction dates back to 1756, when the land was purchased and a permit was issued for the purchase of building materials.
+The construction was led by Baron Philipp Lewin von Beck.
+From the very beginning, the city was conceived as the center of the Varaždin Generalate, and in accordance with the military function, the construction of military facilities and the settlement of the military population began, as well as the resettlement of many Czech and Croatian peasants as workforce on the new fort.

+The exception is the block on the square where the parish church of St. Teresa of Avila (now the Cathedral of St. Teresa of Avila) and the Piarist monastery and school sit.
+Two Piarist monks, brothers Hubert and Ignacije Diviš, came to Bjelovar in 1761 and opened the first public school on the Đurđevac regiment side of town.
+By the decision of Empress Maria Theresa, construction of a new church started, which was completed in 1772.
+With this, the parish of Bjelovar was established, and until 1790, it was managed by Piarists.
+In 1771, Maria Theresa confirmed Bjelovar's status as a privileged "Krajina city", a military community, which resulted in demographic and significant economic growth.
+This trend continued at the beginning of the 19th century, when the city began to expand beyond its original borders.
+With time, it became the administrative centre of the Bjelovar-Križevci county.

+19th century

-The then town of Bjelovar was pronounced a free royal town by ban Ivan Mažuranić in 1874. after the Ottoman wars ended.
+The then-town of Bjelovar was pronounced a free royal town by ban Ivan Mažuranić in 1874, after the conclusion of the Ottoman invasion.
 Peaceful life and economic boom was interrupted by the beginning of the First World War.
-As an important military town, Bjelovar made its contribution by recruiting the male population, converting many public buildings into hospitals, using the railway to transport soldiers and the wounded.
-Consequently with the war dragging on, the shortage of manpower and natural resources led to a difficult economic situation and a general shortage of food.
-With the end of the war Bjelovar became part of the Kingdom of Serbs, Croats and Slovenes and it retained its status as the administrative centre of the Bjelovar-Križevci county.
-The Vidovdan Constitution of 1921, and on the basis of the Law on Regional and County Self-Government (1922), the Kingdom of SHS was divided into 33 oblasts, and Bjelovar thereby lost the status of county center and became part of the Osijek oblast with the status of a district and a city.
+As an important military town, Bjelovar made its contribution by recruiting the male population, converting many public buildings into hospitals, and using the railway to transport soldiers and the wounded.
+With the war dragging on, the shortage of manpower and natural resources led to a difficult economic situation and a general shortage of food.
+At the end of the war, Bjelovar became part of the Kingdom of Serbs, Croats and Slovenes, and it retained its status as the administrative centre of the Bjelovar-Križevci county.
+On the basis of The Vidovdan Constitution of 1921 and the Law on Regional and County Self-Government (1922), the Kingdom of SHS was divided into 33 oblasts, and Bjelovar thereby lost the status of county center and became part of the Osijek Oblast, with the status of a district and a city.

-Thanks to the economic foundations created in the previous period, based on trade, crafts and industry, the positive economic trend continued until The Great Depression, when the growth of registered merchants, craftsmen and industrialists was still recorded, but with much lower incomes.
+Thanks to the economic foundations created in the previous period, based on trade, crafts and industry, the positive economic trend continued until The Great Depression, when the growth of registered merchants, craftsmen, and industrialists was still recorded, but with much lower incomes.
 In the interwar period, the city received some new facilities.
 The football field of the Bjelovar Academic Sports Club was arranged in the modern-day city quarter of Logorište.
-Public city pools also were established.
+Public city pools were also established.